Kusig/samba-domain/README.md

 * `SAMBAPARAMETERS` define additional parameters for the samba startup eg. --debug-stderr --debuglevel=3
 * `SAMBAINTERFACES` define host interfaces to use for join eg. 127.0.0.1 192.168.100.1
 * `SAMBAJOINDNSBACKEND` define kind of Samba DNS use eg. SAMBA_INTERNAL or NONE
-* `SAMBAJOINOPTIONS` Further option parameters to be passed to the samba-tools join operation
+* `SAMBAJOINOPTIONS` further option parameters to be passed to the samba-tools join operation
 * `INITIALCONFIG` define an optional initial smb.conf file to be used from beginning on eg. smb.join.conf
+* `USERPASSWORD` define an optional default password for the image root user.
+As well default login for webmin.

 ## Volumes for quick start
 * `/etc/localtime:/etc/localtime:ro` - Sets the timezone to match the host